SoftInstigate/restheart-gcloud/README.md

     restheart   name=restheart   name=restheart   10.231.250.241   80/TCP
                                                   146.148.xxx.xxx

-> **Note**: as we are using a load balancer, you'll see two IPs: one internal and the other public (in this example `146.148.xxx.xxx`).
-It takes a few minutes for the LB to be provisioned and started, so you might not see the public address at first.
+> As we have defined a load balancer (see `restheart-service.json` file), there are two IPs: one internal and the other public (in this example `146.148.xxx.xxx`).
+It takes few minutes for the load balancer to be provisioned and started, so you might not see its public address at first.

 At this stage you'll have a fully functional RESTHeart + MongoDB server, running on Docker containers orchestrated by Kubernetes.